ROCm/rocm-install-on-windows/docs/index.rst

 System requirements
 -------------------

-The HIP SDK is supported on Windows 10 and 11, and Windows Server 2022.
+The HIP SDK is supported on Windows 11.
 You can install HIP on a system without AMD GPUs to use the build toolchains, but to run HIP applications, you'll need a compatible GPU.
 Refer to :ref:`supported-gpus-win` for more details.